-In 2011 and 2012, we received hundreds of calls about supposed hawks, falcons and other raptors that mostly ended up being Because of the horrible heat, mother Kites may die trying to feed their young enough food or are abandoning their nests in order to save their own lives.
-"Friendly" and totally docile fledgling Kites showing up in yards and on front porches may look to humans for help.
+In 2011 and 2012, when we were located in Oklahoma, we received hundreds of calls about supposed hawks, falcons and other raptors that mostly ended up being Because of the horrible heat, mother kites may die trying to feed their young enough food or are abandoning their nests in order to save their own lives.
+"Friendly" and totally docile fledgling kites showing up in yards and on front porches may look to humans for help.

 If a baby squirrel is uninjured, leave it where it is; leave, keep people and pets away and monitor from a distance.
 Squirrels are sensitive to human scent.
 Do not touch an uninjured baby squirrel with human scent if you have not waited for mom to return.
 If the baby is not taken by mom in several hours, contact a rehabber.
 A jumping and climbing squirrel with a full, fluffy tail is able to be on its own in most cases.

 To see if they truly are orphans, make an "X" with small sticks or thread over the nest to assess if the mother is returning.
 If the "X" is moved the next morning, the mother has returned.
 If the "X" remains undisturbed for 24 hours contact a wildlife rehabber.

 Skunks have horrible eyesight, so if you see a skunk running towards you, it does not mean it is rabid.
 Because of this, mom may lose sight of one or more babies (called kittens, AKA, little stinkers).
 From a distance, monitor the situation for an hour or so to see if their mother shows up.
 You can also try the milk crate and laundry basket method - place one over the kittens to see if mom comes back.
 If not, call a wildlife rehabilitator.